 As the MPP of a diverse, urban riding, Yasir has been a tireless advocate for public services and sustainable community growth.
 Working closely with the community, Yasir helped secure funding to build the Hintonburg Hub, an integrated health and social service centre in our community.
 He also worked to secure funding for the Innovation Centre at Bayview Yards, a new Broadview Public School and an expanded Carleton University library.

-Naqvi is recognized by his peers as a strong community leader and involved resident of Ottawa Centre.
-He sat on the Board of Directors of the Centretown Community Health Centre and has been the Co-Chair of the Capital Food Bank Blitz since 2005.
-Over the last number of years, the food blitz has raised 275,000 pounds of food for those in need.
+Yasir is recognized by his peers as a strong community leader and involved resident of Ottawa Centre.
+He has sat on the Board of Directors of the Centretown Community Health Centre for four years and he has been the Co-Chair of the Capital Food Bank Blitz since 2005.

 Yasir is the proud father of Rafi Naqvi and husband to Christine McMillan.